Explore Kantha- a beautiful stitch technique from the Indian subcontinent whose ethos are rooted in storytelling and

 Kantha is a traditional Indian embroidery technique that upcycles old fabrics and brings them to new life by layering them with beautiful stitched motifs.
-Taking inspiration from the rich tradition of Kantha textiles, you will learn to embroider preloved fabrics into something new- a wall piece pr a panel that can be used to make accessories or an item of clothing.
+Taking inspiration from the rich tradition of Kantha textiles, you will learn to embroider preloved fabrics into something new- a wall piece or a panel that can be used to make accessories or an item of clothing.
 All whilst enjoying creative conversations with like minded people.

-We will begin the day with a demonstration of embroidery stitches and learning about Ekta’s creative process.
-You will learn how to use a variety of Kantha embroidery stitches, gaining inspiration from Ekta’s personal collection of Kantha textiles.
+We will begin the day with a demonstration of embroidery stitches and learning about my creative process.
+You will learn how to use a variety of Kantha embroidery stitches, gaining inspiration from my personal collection of Kantha textiles.
 There will also be contemporary examples of Kantha to refer to.

 The small group size means that there will be lots of opportunities for one-on-one feedback.

 What you need to bring

-Please bring preloved fabrics/ items from your wardrobe that you no longer wear but can’t bear to put out.
 There will also be a selection of fabrics provided that can be used to embellish your pieces.
 Use of embroidery threads, tools and equipment is included in the fee.
+You are welcome to bring preloved fabrics/ items from your wardrobe that you no longer wear but can’t bear to put out.

 About your tutor Ekta Kaul

-Ekta Kaul is an award winning textile artist and an experienced educator.
-She set up her studio practice after winning the Craft Council’s prestigious business set up award Next Move.
-Her work is held in several private collections and is stocked at select galleries and stores the UK, the US and Japan.
-Ekta regularly exhibits at national and international events and works from her studio at Cockpit Arts in Bloomsbury, Central London.
+I am an award winning textile artist and an experienced educator.
+I set up her studio practice 10 years ago after winning the Craft Council’s business set up award Next Move.
+My work is held in several private collections and is stocked at select galleries and stores the UK, the US and Japan.
+I regularly exhibits at national and international events and works from her studio in Bloomsbury, Central London